richecr/duck-orm/docs/fields/relations.md

 a field referencing the `id` field of the `cities` table.

 !!! note
-    You may have also noticed the `relationships` method in the `City` class.
-But what will this be?
+    You may have also noticed the method `relationships` in the `City` class, but what will this do?

-    This method doesn't do anything else, it doesn't make any changes to the database, just adds the `persons: OneToMany` field to the class, this field has some methods which are explained [here](./one_to_many.md).
+    This method doesn't make any changes to the database, just adds the `persons: OneToMany` field to the class, this field has some methods which are explained [here](./one_to_many.md).